Malang: Geography

 Malang is located in the middle of Malang Regency and south side of Java Island.
 The city has an area of 111.08 sqkm.
 The city is bordered by Singosari and Karangploso Districts on the north side; Pakis and Tumpang Districts on the east side; Tajinan and Pakisaji Districts on the south side; and Wagir and Dau Districts on the west side which are all districts of Malang Regency.

 The parts of Malang have their own characteristics so that they are well-suited for various activities.
 The southern part of Malang is a large enough plateau that is suitable for industry, the northern part is a fertile highland that is suitable for agriculture, the eastern part is a plateau with less fertile soil, and the western part is a vast plateau and is now an educational area.

 Malang City is passed by one of the longest rivers in Indonesia and the second longest in Java after Bengawan Solo, the Brantas River whose source is located on the slopes of Mount Arjuno in the northwest of the city.
 The second longest river in Malang is the Metro River through Malang in Karangbesuki village, Sukun subdistrict.

 The city of Malang is located at a plateau.
 The city lies at an altitude between 440 and 667 metres above sea level.
 The city's highest point is in CitraGarden City Malang, a real estate development, while the lowest area of Malang is in the Dieng area.

-The city of Malang is surrounded by mountains and mountain ranges.
+The city of Malang, together with the surrounding districts of Malang Regency, is surrounded by mountains and mountain ranges.
 The city is surrounded by Mount Arjuno in the north; Mount Semeru to the east; Mount Kawi and Mount Butak in the west; Mount Kelud in the south.
 The popular active volcano Mount Bromo is about 25 km (16 miles) east of the city, and in November 2010, the airport was closed for nearly a week due to airborne ash from an eruption.